scalar-labs/scalar-kubernetes/docs/StepByStepManualDeploymentGuideScalarDLOnAWS.md

 ## How to access Kubernetes Monitor

-The following steps help you to create an inline policy in `eksNodeRole` for pod logging
+The following steps help you to create an inline policy in `eksNodeRole` for pod logging.
 * Open the Amazon [IAM](https://console.aws.amazon.com/iam/) service
 * In the navigation pane select **Roles**
 * Select `eksNodeRole`